 - Sudden, or mild but worsening pain in the upper stomach and/or back, which remains for a few days, possibly accompanied by nausea, vomiting, fever and a rapid pulse.
-These symptoms may be due to inflammation of the pancreas. - Wheezing, shortness of breath or a dry cough, which may be symptoms caused by inflammation of the tissue in the lungs. - Yellow pigmentation to the skin, mucus membrane or eyes (jaundice), pale coloured stools, dark coloured urine, skin itch, rash, pain or swelling of the stomach-these may be symptoms of injury to the liver (hepatic disorder). - Rare cases of muscle breakdown (muscle pain, weakness or swelling) which can lead to kidney problems (rhabdomyolysis) have been observed, some of them when Lenli is administered with a statin (a type of cholesterol lowering medication). - A condition affecting the skin caused by inflammation of small blood vessels, along with pain in the joints and fever (leukocytoclastic vasculitis). - Breakdown of the wall of the stomach or gut.
+These symptoms may be due to inflammation of the pancreas. - Wheezing, shortness of breath or a dry cough, which may be symptoms caused by inflammation of the tissue in the lungs. - Rare cases of muscle breakdown (muscle pain, weakness or swelling) which can lead to kidney problems (rhabdomyolysis) have been observed, some of them when lenangio is administered with a statin (a type of cholesterol lowering medication). - • A condition affecting the skin caused by inflammation of small blood vessels, along with pain in the joints and fever (leukocytoclastic vasculitis). - Breakdown of the wall of the stomach or gut.
 This may lead to very serious infection.
-Tell your doctor if you have severe stomach pain, fever, nausea, vomiting, blood in your stool, or changes

-- in bowel habits. - Viral infections, including herpes zoster (also known as 'shingles', a viral disease that causes a painful skin rash with blisters) and recurrence of hepatitis B infection (which can cause yellowing of the skin and eyes, dark brown-colored urine, right-sided stomach pain, fever and feeling nauseous or being sick). - Widespread rash, high body temperature, liver enzyme elevations, blood abnormalities (eosinophilia), enlarged lymph nodes and other body organs involvement (Drug Reaction with eosinophilia and Systemic Symptoms which is also known as DRESS or drug hypersensitivity syndrome).
-Stop using lenalidomide if you develop these symptoms and contact your doctor or seek medical attention immediately.
-See also section 2. - Rejection of solid organ transplant (such as kidney, heart).
+Tell your doctor if you have severe stomach pain, fever, nausea, vomiting, blood in your stool, or changes in bowel habits. - Viral infections, including herpes zoster (also known as 'shingles', a viral disease that causes a painful skin rash with blisters) and recurrence of hepatitis B infection (which can cause yellowing of the skin and eyes, dark brown-colored urine, right-sided stomach pain, fever and feeling nauseous or being sick). - Rejection of solid organ transplant (such as kidney, heart).